JoshuaLampert/KernelInterpolation.jl/docs/src/index.md

 julia> Pkg.add("Plots")
 ```

-To create special node sets, you might also want to install [QuasiMonteCarlo.jl](https://github.com/SciML/QuasiMonteCarlo.jl) and
+To create special node sets, you might also want to install [QuasiMonteCarlo.jl](https://github.com/SciML/QuasiMonteCarlo.jl) or
-for solving time-dependent partial differential equations [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) in a
+[Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl) and for solving time-dependent partial differential equations
-similar way as above for Plots.jl.
-See the documentation for more examples on how to use these packages in combination with
+[OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) in a similar way as above for Plots.jl.
+See the documentation for more
-KernelInterpolation.jl.
+examples on how to use these packages in combination with KernelInterpolation.jl.

 ## Usage